cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

         This is massively useful for network streams.
       */
       for await (const event of actorSession.eventLoop()) {
-        //Parse the observation into a regular JS object
-        //TODO: this will eventually be part of the API

-        //Eventually observations will be regular Javascript objects (same with messages, and rewards).
-But for now we must convert it to an object. let observationOBJ = event.observation && event.observation.toObject();
+        //Convert observations to a regular JS object. let observationOBJ = event.observation && event.observation.toObject();
         event.observation = observationOBJ;